metabase/metabase/docs/embedding/full-app-embedding.md

 ### logo

 Whether to show the logo that opens and closes the sidebar.
 Default is true.
-How Metabase displays the logo depends on the sidebar.
+How Metabase displays the logo depends on the [side_nav](#side-nav).
 Here's a rough breakdown:

 If `logo=true` and: